deniz-oezdemir/Webserv/README.md

 ## Miscellaneous

-You can test non blocking behaviour from multiple terminal clients with different messages like `yes "Example message 1" | telnet localhost 8080`
+You can test non-blocking behavior from multiple terminal clients with different messages like `yes "Example message 1" | telnet localhost 8080`

 ## Configuration File 🛠️